IceFireCode/SmellyRover/TECHDEBT.md

-[ ] getPositionAsString could belong to Position class [ ] test uncovered code throwing error when a command is not valid [ ] test uncovered code throwing error when a direction is not valid
+[ ] getPositionAsString could belong to Position class [ ] test uncovered code throwing error when a command is not valid [ ] test uncovered code throwing error when a direction is not valid [ ] get rid of else cases in executeSingleCommand

 [x] use enum for commands L, R and M
     [x] create enum Command